SIAT-IAT-235/P3-Prototyping/README.md

 In this project, you will **collaboratively design an information hierarchy** for an application that allows users to:

-- **Identify and document issues.**
+- **Identify and document issues for SIAT.**
 - **Propose actions to resolve those issues.**
 - **Evaluate the effectiveness of those actions.**

-This project will help you understand **how information is structured and presented** to users for **effective decision-making**.
 The final deliverable will be an **interactive Figma prototype** showcasing your group's information architecture and user flow.
+Treat this as a proposal for how the application for issue and action tracking should be designed.

 The project is structured over **two weeks**:
 1. **Week 1: Workshop, Initial Prototyping & Feedback**